Image filtering and processing#

 This returns

-image - wavelet_bg(image, *args, **kwargs)
+image - wavelet_bg(image, *args, **kwargs).
+See thewavelet_bg()documentation for details.This is a

 - sdt.image.wavelet_bg(image, feat_thresh, feat_mask=None, wtype='db4', wlevel=3, initial={}, ext_mode='smooth', max_iterations=20, detail=0, conv_threshold=0.005, no_conv='raise')[source]#